Wadsworth Public Library provides internet access to the public through library-owned computers and an open wireless network.

 2.1.3 Internet Access

-The Library provides free Internet access for use by authorized persons and for legal activity only.
+The Library provides free Internet access for use by authorized persons and for legal activity only through Library-owned computers and open access to the Library’s wireless network.

 The Internet is an unregulated medium, and the Library is not responsible for the content or accuracy of information accessed over the Internet, nor can the Library control remote server availability or Internet response time.
-The Library does not guarantee that any particular website or electronic transaction will work, or be compatible with, library equipment.
-Anyone using the Library's computer system consents to all of the Library's policies and rules.
+The Library does not guarantee that any particular website or electronic transaction will work, or be compatible with, library-owned equipment or, in the case of the Library’s wireless network, personal devices.
+Anyone using the Library's network to access the internet consents to all of the Library's policies and rules.

 Patrons agree to hold the Library harmless from any claims, losses, demands, liabilities, obligations, cause of action, suit, judgment, expense (including attorney's fees), etc. relating to the use of the Library's computer equipment, network, phone lines, wireless service, or Internet connection.

 The Library does NOT guarantee that any username, password, email, credit card number, financial, or any other information entered is private or secure.
-The Library recommends that you do NOT use the public work station for any financial, confidential, or private transactions.
+The Library recommends that you do NOT use the public work station or your personal device on the Library’s wireless network for any financial, confidential, or private transaction.

 While the Library makes all reasonable effort to ensure patron compliance with this policy, parents or legal guardians are ultimately responsible for a child's use of the Internet.
-Library staff is not responsible for monitoring or controlling a child's use of the Internet, except when that use violates this policy.
+Library staff is not responsible for monitoring or controlling a child's use of the Internet, except when that use is observed to violate this policy.
 At its discretion, the Library reserves the right to deny minors use of the Internet when unaccompanied by a parent or legal guardian.

-The Library’s computers are networked to a printer for the convenience of Library patrons.
+Library-owned computers are networked to a printer for the convenience of Library patrons.
 Patrons may print fifty (50) pages per day without cost.
 Patrons printing more than fifty (50) pages per day will be charged ten cents per page.
 It is the patron’s responsibility to insure that he/she is printing only the desired number of pages he/she wishes to print.
+Mobile printing is also available to those wishing to print from a personal device.

-Patrons may not use any Library computer to harass others or for illegal purposes that violate local, state, or federal laws.
+Patrons may not use any Library computer or wireless network to harass others or for illegal purposes that violate local, state, or federal laws.
 Illegal activity will be subject to the legal consequences available under the law.

 The Copyright Law of the United States (Title 17, United States Code) governs the reproduction, distribution, adaptation, public performance, and public display of copyrighted material.
 Responsibility for any possible copyright infringement lies solely with the user.
 The Library disclaims any responsibility or liability resulting thereof.

 Patrons may not attempt in any way to alter, damage, abuse, or sabotage computer equipment or software, alter configurations, or install any software.
-Damage to the Library's computers and/or databases, or attempts to access non-public areas of the network may result in prosecution and loss of computer privileges.
+Damage to the Library's network equipment, or attempts to access non-public areas of the network may result in prosecution and loss of computer privileges.

 The display of objects or pictures that are sexually suggestive, extremely violent, etc. could be in violation of Ohio's Harmful to Juveniles statutes.
-Such displays are subject to a response from local law enforcement.
+The Library reserves the right to terminate public computer or personal device sessions when the displaying of such content is witnessed by staff.
+Such displays may be subject to a response from local law enforcement.